JackFannon/ge-analysis/MCGenerator/README.md

 output simulation in the form of `.hbk` files in the `hbk` directory.
 Use the utility `h2root` to convert these to ROOT files.
 There is a script that does this called `h2root.sh`.

+## Fit the beam data
+This step compares the beam data with the MC sample and finds the best fit for the initial electron energy, before traversing through the Ti window at the end of the beam pipe and the various components of the germanium detector.

+### Modify fit_linac_data.C
+The ROOT macro `fit_linac_data.C` uses the calibration constants from the first part -- note that this ROOT macro uses the `po` and `p1` values from the fit, not the slope and intercept that is used in a previous step -- in the array `calib_const`.
+These need updating to be representative of the Ni calibration file -- I think.

+### Create the list of runs for a measurement of the energy scale.
+A `.txt` file is used to contain the following information in columns:
+- SK run number
+- Approximate LINAC energy
+- 0
+- Approximate X-position
+- Approximate Z-position
+- Filename of the Ge data
+- Lower bound of MC input electron energy
+- Upper bound of MC input electron energy
+- Lower bound of Ge energy deposit for chi2 calculation
+- Upper bound of Ge energy deposit for chi2 calculation
+- Attenuator flag - 1: without attenuator, 2: with attenuator
+- Ignored and can be used for commenting

+Any lines that begin with a `#` are also ignored by the macro

+**Important note**
+The first three columns need to be consistent with the information stored in `/home/sklowe/linac/const/linac_sk#_runsum.dat`

+### Fit the Ge spectrum and determine the best fit